Here are some highlights from our alumni over the years.

 After receiving his NGO and Nonprofit Studies Certificate, Bob worked as the Manager for Hollyburn Family Services Society, running the North Shore Youth Safe House, and working with youth between 13 and 18.
 Since that time, he has gone on to work as a Social Worker/Youth and Family Counsellor with the Alberta Government and has just moved to Calgary.

-Denzil is the Director of Operations for Celebral Palsy Association of British Columbia.
-She started at the organization as the Programs Coordinator and moved into this role in November 2019.
-Denzil had worked extensively as a Student Assistant while at KPU and then moved into nonprofit work very quickly after graduating.
-And, she says she currently still uses KPU’s Nonprofit Database, which was created by the students in the NGO and Nonprofit Studies program https://kpu.ca/arts/ngo/nonprofit-database.
+Denzil is the Programs coordinator at the Cerebral Palsy Association of British Columbia.
+As part of the first graduating year, she moved into the non-profit work very quickly.
+And, she says she currently still uses KPU’s Nonprofit Database, which was created by the students in the NGO and Nonprofit Studies program https://kpu.ca/arts/ngo/nonprofit-database

 After graduating from the NGO program, Vik worked for a small non-profit organization called "Good On You."
 Now, he’s working at Moving Forward Family Service.
 He says that he has always wanted to help people, and after doing the NGO program I have found that the smiles of people is much more fulfilling than just profit.
 He says, “I have real clients, and I make a difference in their lives every day thanks to the skills I obtained from Nonprofit Studies at KPU!”

 Upon graduation from KPU, in the summer of 2016, Emily was immediately hired at Weston Foods, as their Operations Administrator for their Langley facility.
 This opportunity provided her a wide range of responsibilities and experiences.

 After about a year she received a job offer from Delta Controls that she could not refuse.